ballerina-platform/module-ballerinax-azure.functions/azurefunctions-extension-bala/Package.md

 * An Azure "Function App" needs to be created in a given resource group with the following requirements
    - Runtime stack - "Java 11"
-   - Hosting operating system - "Windows" (default; Linux is not supported in Azure for custom handlers at the moment)
+   - Hosting operating system - "Windows" (This is the default and Linux is not supported in Azure for custom handlers at the moment)

 ## Supported Annotations: